MarianoVIsabella/Data-Warehouse-Project/README.md

 Note that in order to work, there should be at root level also a .env file with the following structure:
 POSTGRES_PASSWORD = ...
 POSTGRES_PORT = ...

+### csvTableau
+This folder contains each table of the star schema exported in csv, in order to be read by Tableau Public.

+### Diagrams
+This folder contains all the diagrams realized for the report of the project with Draw.io.

 ## Workflow
 The workflow followed (and the one that I suggest to replicate the project) is: